Types of ADCs: How They Work and What They’re Used For

 Noise shaping

-Other than oversampling, we know that a higher bit-depth also reduces the quantization noise.
+Other than oversampling, a higher bit-depth also reduces the quantization noise.

 As it happens, there’s an approximate equivalence between oversampling by two times (2x) and a 0.5-bit increase in bit depth: both will improve the SNR by around 3 dB.